Synology AirVideoHD Docker – Graphical Install without SSH

 Almost there…!

-After you have created the container, it should automatically run it.
+After you have created the container, the container should run automatically

 From your iOS device connected to the same network, enter the IP address of your Synology NAS and leave the port number unchanged (default: 45633)